dequelabs/axe-devtools-android-sample-app/README.md

 &nbsp;

-Once you have a working API Key installed, you can run the _`ExampleEndToEndAccessibilityTest`_ Espresso test manually, or through automated services such as Sauce Labs.
+Once you have a working API Key installed, you can run the [_`ExampleEndToEndAccessibilityTest`_][31] Espresso test manually, or through automated services such as Sauce Labs.

 Just install [saucectl][20] and set your _`SAUCE_USERNAME`_ and _`SAUCE_ACCESS_KEY`_ as environment variables.
 The default configuration is already defined in [.sauce/config.yaml][30], so everything is now set to run _`saucectl run`_.